emqx/emqx-operator/docs/en_US/tasks/configure-emqx-log-level.md

-# Configure EMQX log level
+# Change EMQX Log Level

 ## Task target

-- How to configure the log level of EMQX cluster.
+How to configure the log level of EMQX cluster.

 ## Configure EMQX cluster

+Here are the relevant configurations for EMQX Custom Resource.
+You can choose the corresponding APIVersion based on the version of EMQX you wish to deploy.
+For specific compatibility relationships, please refer to [EMQX Operator Compatibility](../README.md):

 :::: tabs type:card
 ::: tab v2alpha1